The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-'Tis a designed subterfuge.
-By proclaiming himself consul and gladiator, he can not only pleaseth his ego, but determineth a scheme to rid himself of his bitter foes for good.
+’Tis a designed subterfuge.
+By proclaiming himself consul and gladiator, he can not only satisfy his ego, but devise a scheme to rid himself of his bitter foes for good.

 MARCIA.

-I forget that thou knowest the emperor as much, as I seem to know him.
+I forget that thou knowest the Emperor as well as I.

 ECLECTUS.